-Mr. Jackson also provided an update on Applicant's 2022 and 2023 projected coal burn and coal purchases.
-Mr. Jackson stated Applicant's inventory is currently above its target range, and that this is by plan to secure adequate inventory to manage expected high winter burns and being accomplished with deep in the money coal contracts to assure reliability during the winter.
-He said Applicant continues to actively manage its inventory levels.
-He said Applicant expects to build coal inventory to the high side of its target range throughout 2022 to have appropriate supply for winter of 2022-2023.
+Mr. Jackson also provided an update on Applicant's 2023 projected coal burn and coal purchases.
+Mr. Jackson stated due to mild winter weather and falling natural gas prices, coal burns have not been as high as expected for the start of 2023, and current inventory is above the target range.
+He said Applicant continues to actively manage its inventory levels and expects coal inventory to remain above target through 2023.
 He noted Applicant's long-term coal contracts often contain some variability in the quantity of coal that Applicant can take under that particular contract.
 He said this allows Applicant to increase deliveries when coal burns go up and decrease deliveries when coal burns go down.
-He explained this contract variability is essential in managing the month-tomonth variations in coal burns due to weather, market prices, and unit availability.
-He said current market conditions make it opportunistic to take all the coal purchased at maximum levels because of favorable market pricing.
+He explained this contract variability is essential in managing the month-to-month variations in coal burns due to weather, market prices, and unit availability.